 ANSWER: Mila is labeled gluten free.
 It is produced from chia seeds, which do not contain gluten.
 Additionally, Acai, Goji, Noni, Mangosteen and Organic* Sulfur are also labeled as gluten free.According to the Food and Drug Administration, a product can be labeled “gluten-free” if the food does not contain an ingredient that is a type of wheat, barley, rye or any crossbreed; an ingredient derived from these grains which has not been processed in a way to remove gluten; or a process has been used to remove gluten and the resulting ingredient contains less than a regulated amount of gluten.
 While many of our products have no gluten-containing ingredients, they may be processed in facilities that also process gluten.
 Therefore, some cross contamination may occur.
 In the near future, other products will be labeled gluten free as we are able to ensure they are free from any gluten contamination.
 However, in order to keep product costs down, we have opted not to pursue an optional third party gluten free certification at this time.

 ENERGY and Greens contain wheat grass and HealthTrim® Complete Shake contains barley grass, neither of which contain gluten; however, wheat grass and barley are ingredients which may have come in contact with other gluten containing grains and are at a high risk for cross contamination.
 Other products of ours may be made on machinery that also process gluten-containing ingredients, creating the possibility of cross contamination with gluten.
-If you are extremely sensitive to even smallest amount of gluten, we advise caution before using the PURE's products.
+If you are extremely sensitive to even smallest amount of gluten, we advise caution before using our products.
 While the potential for cross-contact with other gluten containing grains and ingredients is relatively low, if you have celiac disease or a severe gluten intolerance, we recommend consulting with your physician before using our products.

-QUESTION: What PURE products contain iodine?
+QUESTION: What products of yours contain iodine?

 ANSWER: Daily Build, HealthTrim® Complete Shake, and GPS Recovery all contain potassium iodide.
 Metabolic Boost, ENERGY, and Greens all contain sea vegetables or sea vegetable extracts, which are significant sources of iodine.
 If you have an allergy to iodine, check with your doctor to see if these sources may trigger an allergic reaction.